What is your favorite dragon from the history of literature?

 The fruitful medieval tradition: from the legend of Saint George to 'Tirant lo Blanc'

-Since, at the end of the 1st century AD, John of Patmos wrote the Apocalypse or Book of RevelationsAnother legend that has become literary material is that of Saint George, as collected by Jacobus de Voragine in his most popular work,
+Since, at the end of the 1st century AD, John of Patmos wrote the Apocalypse or Book of RevelationsAnother legend turned into literary matter is that of Saint George, as collected by Jacobus de Voragine in his most popular work, "

 From physical strength to verbal power